jesskelsall/astarus/characters/noon-schiller.md

 ## Summary

-Noon Schiller is a player character in the [Astorrel Agents](../campaigns/astorrel-agents.md) campaign, played by [Chloe](../players/chloe.md).
+Noon Schiller is a player character in the [Astorrel Agents](../campaigns/astorrel-agents.md) campaign, played by [Chloe Pepper](../players/chloe-pepper.md).

 ## Character Rolls